 FA is not related to the same as Fanconi syndrome, a rare kidney functional disorder.

-Organizations related to Fanconi Anemia
+Fanconi Anemia Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.